 3. Your anxiety is amplified.

 Anxiety is a real mental health issue and it’s about time we address it for what it is.
-People who bottle up their emotions can’t also share the struggle they face due to the anxiety there by making them more anxious and more prone to not opening up.
+People who bottle up their emotions can’t also share the struggle they face due to their anxiety, thereby making them more anxious and more prone to not opening up.

 4. You struggle to start or keep a conversation.

-You get so used to with the idea of keeping things to yourself that you end up doing it with even the basic conversation.
-You need to ditch this idea and let your ideas out with conversation.
+You get so used to the idea of keeping things to yourself that you end up doing it with even the basic conversation.
+You need to ditch this idea and speak your mind whenever you feel like it and add to any conversation.